sandrinodimattia/ssl-cert-expiration-to-slack/README.md

-# SSL Certificate Expiration to Slack Webtask
+# SSL Certificate Expiration to Slack

-This Webtask will verify the status of SSL certificate for one of more domains and post this to Slack.
+Verify the status of SSL certificate for one of more domains and post this to Slack.
 This is useful to monitor your own certificates but also certificates of external services you use.

+## Deployment

 ## Configure Webtask